minio/minio/helm/minio/README.md

 - `users[].accessKey` - accessKey of user
 - `users[].secretKey` - secretKey of usersecretRef
 - `users[].existingSecret` - secret name that contains the secretKey of user
-- `users[].existingSecretKey` - key in existingSecret secret containing the secretKey
+- `users[].existingSecretKey` - data key in existingSecret secret containing the secretKey
 - `users[].policy` - name of the policy to assign to user

 Uninstalling the Chart